-The trick to glazing is to glaze the inside AND outside!
+The trick to glazing is to spread it on the inside AND outside!

 By glazing the outside and the inside of each slice, you’re guaranteed a moist honey glazed ham recipe with so much flavor in every bite.

-First, you bake it, then glaze the outside.
 Separate the slices, and brush more glaze on both sides of each slice.
-Then, bake again.
+Then, bake again

 The best way to keep it moist is to heat it under foil.
 Place cut-side down on the rack, then loosely cover with aluminum foil on a roasting pan.